 As a teacher in China, you’ll live in an apartment (like most Chinese people) with all the mod-cons.
-It’s likely to be really close to your school too.
+It’s likely to be really close to your school, or even on campus.
 What’s more, most teaching contracts include accommodation, meaning you’ll have plenty of money to do as you please.

-Chinese food is to die for.
-It differs depending on where you are in China, ranging from savoury breads and buns in the north to sweeter dishes in the south.
+Chinese food is to die for!
+Flavors differ depending on where you are in China, ranging from savoury breads and buns in the north to sweet dishes in the south.

 After just a few days in China, you’ll start getting used to the money and, hopefully, how to say the numbers in Mandarin.
 This will put you in good stead for the rest of your time in the country.